 Half to two thirds of the working professionals here in Tokyo that we have met and worked with over the years have some form of life insurance available through their employer.
-Whether they work for a smaller domestic company, a large multinational, or even some of the startups, there is usually some amount of minimum death benefit available to each employee.
+Whether they work for a smaller domestic company, a large multinational, or even some of the startups, there is usually some amount of minimum death benefit available to each employee if they die on the job.
 This should provide a small amount of peace of mind, knowing that your family or other financial dependents will be the recipients of at least some financial support in the event of your untimely death or inability to continue working and providing.
 However, in practically all but one or two cases, the company basic life insurance falls well short of the actual amount that the family would require in order to avoid a drastic hit to their quality of life.
+And if you stop working for the company, your life insurance protection stops there and then.
+How safe is your life insurance planning if it gets deleted and reset to zero every time your work situation changes?

 In order to understand the reasons that employer life insurance policies fall short, it is important to understand the different types of life insurance as well as the various components and options for insurance.
 First of all, an employer life policy is almost always plain vanilla term insurance coverage for the current year or the term of employment contract.
 Term policies retain no investment component and as such have no encashment value, and also have a clear ending point.
 For these reasons, term policies are typically more cost efficient, but also come with certain drawbacks.